stacks-network/stacks-core/sip/sip-005-blocks-and-transactions.md

 A _poison microblock payload_ is encoded as follows:
 * Two Stacks microblock headers, such that either the `prev_block` or `sequence` values are equal.
-When validated, the ECDSA recoverable `signature` fields of both microblocks must recover to the same public key, and it must hash to the miner's parent anchored block's public key hash.
+When validated, the ECDSA recoverable `signature` fields of both microblocks must recover to the same public key, and it must hash to the leader's parent anchored block's public key hash.
 See the following sections for the exact encoding of a Stacks microblock header.

-This transaction type is sent to punish miners who intentionally equivocate about the microblocks they package, as described in SIP 001.
+This transaction type is sent to punish leaders who intentionally equivocate about the microblocks they package, as described in SIP 001.

 A _coinbase payload_ is encoded as follows:
-* A 32-byte field called a **coinbase buffer** that the Stacks miner can fill with whatever it wants.
+* A 32-byte field called a **coinbase buffer** that the Stacks leader can fill with whatever it wants.

 Note that this must be the first transaction in an anchored block in order for the anchored block to be considered well-formed (see below).